Sectional curvatures distribution of complexity geometry: State complexity

+In the second equality, we used Eq.~\eqref{eq:55}.
+In the third equality, we used Eq.~\eqref{eq:57}.
+In the forth euality, we used Eq.~\eqref{eq:59}.
+In the fifth equality, we used Eq.~\eqref{eq:size op}.
+In the sixth euality, we used Eq.~\eqref{eq:op complexity metric} and suppose that $H$ is the generator of the unitary circuit $U$, i.e.

-where $|\mathcal{H}|$ is the Hilbert space dimension, $\mathcal{O}_k \in A^k$, and $\mathcal{O}_l \in A^l$.
-In this case, Eq.~\eqref{eq:orthogonal condition}, the orthogonal condition of $\mathcal{H}_k$, becomes orthogonal condition of $A^k$, Eq.~\eqref{eq:orthogonal condition 2}.
-This implies that on surfaces generated by local Hamiltonians, the geometry described by Eq.~\eqref{eq:state metric} is approximately equivalent to the geometry described by Eq.~\eqref{eq:op complexity metric}.
-So the results in Sec.~\ref{sec:sectional curvature} imply that in the Hilbert space, surfaces generated by Hamiltonians of size much smaller than $N/2$ acting on typical states are negatively curved.
+Eq.~\eqref{eq:60} implies that, on surfaces generated by local Hamiltonians, the geometry described by Eq.~\eqref{eq:state metric} is approximately equivalent to the geometry described by Eq.~\eqref{eq:op complexity metric}.
+So the results in Sec.~\ref{sec:sectional curvature} imply that, in the Hilbert space, surfaces generated by Hamiltonians of size much smaller than $N/2$ acting on typical states~\footnote{To apply the Page's theorem, we need to assume the state is typical.
+Some ordered states are also of importance like the ground states of a local Hamiltonian, but the analysis on curvatures here doesn't apply to such cases.} are negatively curved.